 Even in wet or icy conditions, the slip-resistant surface of Everlast® Epoxy floors will help to protect against accidents when used on vital and potentially life-saving escape routes.

-When preparing flooring for external staircases or for surfaces that will experience frequent wet or icy conditions, our floors benefit from an additional non-slip component, which is mixed into the final glaze coat to provide a safer, sandpaper-like finish.
+When preparing to the floor for external staircases or for surfaces that will experience frequent wet or icy conditions, our floors benefit from an additional non-slip component, which is mixed into the final glaze coat to provide a safer, sandpaper-like finish.

 Sanitary and hygienic staircase flooring